How to Install a UK eSIM: Guide for iPhone and Android

 Roami Team

-Roami helps travelers stay connected globally with reliable eSIM plans featuring auto carrier switching across local networks.
+Roami helps travellers stay connected globally with reliable eSIM plans featuring auto carrier switching across local networks.

 If you have an iPhone SE (2nd generation or later), that supports eSIM too.